About this measurement

 Comparison with predictive models

-The world is looking a little rounder.
-But this was only the first experiment.
+The data points more to a round direction than to a flat one, but it’s still not that perfect fit we’re after.
 Science is made with repeatable, measurable, observable and testable evidence from independent sources.
 We need more.